-One of his most recent successes includes representing a design team alleged to be responsible for delays to a $600M hospital project.
+Liam’s successes include representing a design team alleged to be responsible for delays to a $600M hospital project.
 After an intensive year of litigation and multiple rounds of mediation, which included a comprehensive presentation of its defenses, the matter settled for less than 20 percent of the original demand.
 He also represented the architect of record on a $10 million commercial cold-storage construction project.
 After being brought into the case six months from trial, Liam succeeded in resolving the case for less than an architect’s $5,000 statutory reporting requirement under California law in the face of a seven-figure damages claim.
 Liam has helped contractors on private and public projects recover multiple seven-figures on delay claims, differing site conditions, and uncompensated extra work.

 Liam assists his clients with transactional legal matters as well as litigation, including contract negotiation and risk management.
 An accomplished speaker, he has presented on a number of construction litigation topics to professional associations such as the American Council of Engineering Companies, Structural Engineering Association of Northern California and the American Institute of Architects East Bay Chapter.